Professional edition active

 • Nonsteroidal anti-inflammatory drugs (NSAIDs)

-NSAIDs can be used to treat pain but probably do not decrease bleeding.
+NSAIDs can be used to treat pain and may slightly decrease bleeding volume (2).

 • GnRH analogs